johnhayn-es/johnhayn-es/index.md

 * **Intention**; the work I produce is justifiable and has meaning
 * **Collaboration**; my role is to work with others to find the solution
 * **Accuracy**; the work I produce is accurate

-## About me

-I enjoy getting out for a run.
-During a phase where I was commuting to London, I held an advisory position for Govia Thameslink (southern Railway, Thameslink, Gatwick Express, Great Northern) between 2015 and 2019.
-I play guitar for <a href="https://thegreatfire.co.uk">The Great Fire</a>.
-I (build and) maintain websites for my friends: <a href="http://printersplayhouse.co.uk">Printer's Playhouse</a> and <a href="http://moarguitars.com">Moar Guitars</a>.
-I'm currently learning as much as I can about web3 technology.

 *I offer remote coaching and mentorship sessions over lunch, email me to find out more and book a slot (mail [at] johnhayn.es).*